juliariec/juliariec.com/src/pages/blog/coming-of-age.md

 ---
 title: "Coming of age."
 date: "2014-12-29"
-coverImage: "c97ed-img_9671.jpg"
+category: "thoughts"
+type: "post"
 ---

-**coming of age: ** a young person's transition from childhood to adulthood There's a quote from one of Lemony Snicket's books that says "If we wait until we’re ready, we’ll be waiting for the rest of our lives."
+**coming of age**: a young person's transition from childhood to adulthood There's a quote from one of Lemony Snicket's books that says "If we wait until we’re ready, we’ll be waiting for the rest of our lives."
 I feel like coming of age, or whatever teenager-hood (?) is, basically adheres to this quote. _Am I ready for \_\_\_\_\_?_ The answer doesn't really matter, because you're going to have to deal with it anyways.

 Sometimes it's helpful, sometimes it's painful, and most of the time it's both.
 I think there are some things that you just need to dive into and work out from there, but at other times I feel like I'm rushed, and I can't tell if it's my own problem or something that a lot of other people my age are also experiencing.